 In order to assess the validity of Formula (3) and Formula (4), we present an experimental simulation in Figure 1.
-Here are the characteristics of the simulation: $T{\mathtt{iter}}$ and $T{\mathtt{chkpt}}$ are assumed constant along the iteration (this is the case for CG, but not GMRES).
-In our model, N is set to 1500, T iter is set to 1ut (unit of time), $T{\mathtt{chkpt}} = T{\mathtt{iter}}$ and $T{\mathtt{MTTF}} = 50$ ut.
+Here are the characteristics of the simulation: T{iter} and T{chkpt} are assumed constant along the iteration (this is the case for CG, but not GMRES).
+In our model, N is set to 1500, Titer is set to 1ut (unit of time), $T{\text{chkpt}} = T{\text{iter}}$ and $T{\text{MTTF}} = 50$ ut.
 The time to recover the MPI environment is set to 0 and the time to recover the data is the time to perform one checkpoint; we are mostly interested in the effect of the roll back.

-For each time interval checkpoint k, we perform nb\experiments=60 experiments and we report the mean time to solution for those sample with the blue curve.
-First of all, note that for those value of $T{\rm iter}$ and $T{\rm chkpt}$ , there is clearly an optimal value of checkpoint.
+For each time interval checkpoint k, we perform nb_experiments=60 experiments and we report the mean time to solution for those sample with the blue curve.
+First of all, note that for those value of T{iter} and T{chkpt} , there is clearly an optimal value of checkpoint.
 We then plot the two models corresponding to Formula (3) and Formula (4).
 We see that the black curves corresponding to Formula (3) are closer to the blue curve, the experimental curve, than the red, corresponding to Formula (4) is.
-This was expected since the black curve takes into account second order term in $T{\rm chkpt}$ while the red curve does not.
-If the ratio is kept reasonably large enough $T{\rm MTTF}/T{\rm chkpt}$ , we see that the Formula 4 is accurate enough to have a good estimation of the minimum, the Formula 2, for itself, is fully representative of the experiments.
+This was expected since the black curve takes into account second order term in T{chkpt} while the red curve does not.
+If the ratio is kept reasonably large enough T{MTTF}/T{chkpt} , we see that the Formula 2, for itself, is fully representative of the experiments.

-For GMRES with restart m, to compute the vector $v{k+1}$ at iteration k, we need k[m]+1 vectors.
-The checkpointing strategy we choose is to checkpoint the data when k=0 (at the restart).
+For GMRES with restart m, to compute the vector v{k+1} at iteration k, we need k[m] + 1 vectors.
+The checkpointing strategy we choose is to checkpoint the data when k = 0 (at the restart).
 In this case, we just have one vector to checkpoint (the approximate solution x) per m iterations.
-This strategy is called chkpt\R. Note that if the size of the restart is long relative to the mean time between failure of the machine (then the method becomes closer to Full GMRES), it might be more advantageous to checkpoint GMRES with restart as Full GMRES (at every iteration) in order to avoid long roll back (see Section 3.3).
+This strategy is called chkpt_R.
+Note that if the size of the restart is long relative to the mean time between failure of the machine (then the method becomes closer to Full GMRES), it might be more advantageous to checkpoint GMRES with restart as Full GMRES (at every iteration) in order to avoid long roll back (see Section 3.3).

-$Figure \ 1: \ \ Comparison \ of \ the \ models \ for \ the \ checkpoint/rollback \ optimization$
+Figure 1: Comparison of the models for the checkpoint/rollback optimization